Dark elbows occur when your elbows accumulate darker skin than the rest of your arm. This can be caused by:

-A 2014 study suggested that oral supplements containing citrus fruit extracts were especially helpful in lightening dark skin patches due to sun exposure.
-However, you can potentially reap some of the benefits by using lemons or other citrus fruits from your own kitchen without having to worry about supplements.
+However, you can potentially reap some of the benefits by using lemons or other citrus fruits from your own kitchen without having to use supplements.

 Simply squeeze the juices out of the citrus fruit into a cup.
 Then, use a cotton ball or wash cloth to apply the juice directly to your elbow.
 You may repeat this process daily.